-- (1) See Notes 4.c and 5.a for additional discussion of the Company's former equity method investee. - (2) See Note 7.f for additional discussion of the Company's interest expense. - (3) See Note 12 for additional discussion of the Company's income taxes.
+- (1) See Note 7.f for additional discussion of the Company's interest expense. - (2) See Note 12 for additional discussion of the Company's income taxes. - (3) See Notes 4.a and 10.b for additional discussion of the Company's 2019 acquisitions of evaluated and unevaluated oil and natural gas properties and fair value measurement on a nonrecurring basis, respectively.